Fay Bainbridge Park: History

 In 1944, the state purchased the land for the park for $5,000 from the estate of Temple S. Fay with the stipulation that the Washington State Park System maintain the name Fay.
 Temple S. Fay was a neurosurgeon who introduced the use of hypothermia in medical and surgical illnesses and who also developed rehabilitation procedures based upon analysis of phylogenetic movements.
 Fay taught at the University of Washington.
 His two children honored their father's desire to make the area a park.

 At the park entrance is a display of a bell donated by the Kitsap County Historical Society.
 This bell was purchased for the community by Port Madison citizens through public subscription to be used as a "town crier" to proclaim important events.
 At the request of G.A.
 Meigs, the bell was brought from San Francisco around 1883 by Captain Jeremiah W. Farnham, allegedly to become the school belfry.
 As Port Madison needed to provide a courthouse on short notice, they converted the nearly-finished school and the bell was placed on the old public community hall on mill property.
 It was later moved to A.R.
 Lintner's Historical Association, and it was moved to the park on March 23, 1953.

 The park was formerly known as Fay Bainbridge State Park.
 It was among several state parks turned over to local authorities by the Washington State Park System beginning in 2009.
 The park was officially transferred to the Bainbridge Island Metropolitan Park and Recreation District in May 2011.

 Facilities

 Fay Bainbridge Park has 15 tent sites for overnight camping and 26 utility sites.
-As a stop on the Cascadia Marine Trail, the park also has campsites reserved for kayakers.
+As a stop on the Cascadia Marine Trail.
 Picnicking facilities are also available.